Career in Law Enforcement

 • Land Navigation

-Upon completion of the academies the cadet will then spend 16 weeks of field training with a primary and a secondary Field Training Officer.
+Upon completion of the academies, the cadet will spend 16 weeks of field training with a primary and a secondary Field Training Officer.

 Examples of duties and responsibilities

-• Receives required training of general law enforcement, firearms, emergency driving, boating, and fish and wildlife enforcement and management practices including closely supervised field training
+• Receives required training in general law enforcement, firearms, emergency driving, boating, and fish and wildlife enforcement and management practices, including closely supervised field training

 • Patrols fields, forest lands, streams, lakes and rivers